rusaakkmods/microboy_midi/README.md

-rusaaKKMODS - Microboy MIDI
+rusaaKKMODS - MicroBOY MIDI
 ---------------------------

-This project knowledge is based on `my own research and analysis` of the MIDI protocol, LSDJ Byte reading, and Arduinoboy code.

-`SPECIAL THANKS TO`:
+'SPECIAL THANKS TO:'
   - Johan Kotlinski (@johan_kotlinski) for his work on LSDJ.
   - Timothy Lamb (@trash80) for his work on Arduinoboy.
 It's a great reference for me.
-  - Nikita Bogdan (@nikitabogdan) & Alfian (instagram: @alfian_nay93) for PC ideas!
+  - Nikita Bogdan (@nikitabogdan) & Alfian (instagram: @alfian_nay93) for briliant PC ideas!
   - AND of course our kooky AI: GPT 4o (ChatGPT, Copilot).
 Why not!!

+ The code is still in the early stage, but it’s working as expected.
+The Gameboy is sending MIDI messages to the microcontroller, and the microcontroller is routing the messages to the MIDI output.
+ The next step is to add more features to the microcontroller, such as saving the configuration to EEPROM, adding a rotary encoder to change the output channel, and adding a button to change the CC mode and scaling.

   Reading Gameboy Message LSDJ MI.OUT MODE
   ----------------------------------------